-To the Illustrious Commander-in-Chief, Officers and Brethren of the Connecticut Council of Deliberation in Session at Shelton, Connecticut on September 23, 2023.
+To the Illustrious Commander-in-Chief, Officers and Brethren of the Connecticut Council of Deliberation in Session at Berlin, Connecticut on September 27, 2024

-In the last year all Valleys have returned to holding both large in person degrees and social events.
-Valleys continue to hold a wide variety of events to satisfy the interest of every person such as community events like 5k runs, charity walks and marching in parades, to wine and beer tastings, fishing trips, trips to see plays and concerts, summer picnics, holiday parties, cigar rolls and axe throwing.
+Valleys continue to hold a wide variety of events to satisfy the interest of every person such as community events like Baseball games, 5k runs, charity walks and marching in parades, to wine and beer tastings, fishing trips, trips to see plays and concerts, summer picnics, October fests, holiday parties, cigar rolls and axe throwing.
 These events help keep members interested and engaged in the Valleys.

-With all three Connecticut Valleys attaining the esteemed title from the Supreme Council as a Valley of Excellence, valleys should put an emphasis on Membership, Service and Philanthropy, Leadership Development and Operations.
+With all five Connecticut Valleys attaining the esteemed title from the Supreme Council as Valleys of Excellence.
+Valleys should continue their emphasis on Membership, Service and Philanthropy, Leadership Development and Operations.
 Delegating responsibilities to other members of the valley such as a family life chairman helps build each member's participation and with a multitude of options for all types of service, provides opportunities for fellowship and building bonds.

-This committee highly recommends that each Valley in Connecticut utilize initiatives to strengthen its membership experience.
-These initiatives include: · Seven virtual Masonic Exhibits · Valley of Excellence Program · 32nd Degree Member Kits · The New Member Experience support materials · "Not just a man, a mason" promotional materials CONNECTICUT COUNCIL OF DELIBERATION 51 · Hauts Grades Academy Educational Program · Additional Leadership Materials · "You're Invited" Brochure · Online Petition, process, and payment · 4th Degree "Induction Ceremony" with Welcome package · A redesigned Northern Light magazine PATHFINDER "Extend the journey to further light in Masonry "Through participating in various activities and exploring the resources of the Scottish Rite, to help each member become the best version of the man that they can be. .
+This committee continues to recommend that each Valley in Connecticut utilize initiatives to strengthen its membership experience.
+These initiatives include: · Seven virtual Masonic Exhibits · Valley of Excellence Program · 32nd Degree Member Kits · The New Member Experience support materials · "Not just a man, a mason" promotional materials CONNECTICUT COUNCIL OF DELIBERATION 51 · Hauts Grades Academy Educational Program · Additional Leadership Materials · "You're Invited" Brochure · Online Petition, process, and payment · 4th Degree "Induction Ceremony" with Welcome package · A Northern Light magazine · PATHFINDER "Extend the journey to further light in Masonry" Through participating in various activities and exploring the resources of the Scottish Rite, to help each member become the best version of the man that they can be. .
 Details regarding these programs can be found in the Northern Light magazine, the Supreme Council website (scottishritenmj.org), or can be presented by the chairman of this committee.
 We highly recommend that all valleys continue to promote these programs within its membership.